 Some distinct issues may result in simultaneously crossing a PI threshold and generating a safety significant inspection finding.
-Although an attempt was made during the development of the ROP to minimize this kind of double-counting between PIs and inspection, some double-counting is desirable.
+Although an attempt was made during the development of the ROP to minimize this kind of double-counting between PIs and inspection findings, some double-counting is desirable.
 This is because the PIs generally count and aggregate single occurrences, and therefore are often not good at reflecting the significance of a particular event.
 For example a PI might count personnel overexposures, but a particularly egregious and significant overexposure would not be counted any differently than one that was just over the personnel exposure limit.
 Therefore, in situations like this, the SDP is relied upon to place the proper safety significance on the individual occurrence.
 However, this would result in two assessment inputs from the same occurrence combining to cause increased regulatory action per the Action Matrix.
 Therefore, issues with the same underlying cause should not be double-counted in the assessment program to ensure that inappropriately excessive regulatory action is not taken in response to a single event.
 However, the most conservative significance characterization related to the PI and the inspection finding (i.e., Yellow vs. White) shall be used to determine the appropriate agency action according to the Action Matrix.
 This is not considered a deviation from the Action Matrix.

+03.04 Start Date of Findings

-The date used for consideration in the assessment program is This ensures that the time frame the inspection finding in the assessment program starts at the date of the finding.
-After final significance of an inspection finding the regional office shall refer back to the appropriate date to determine if any additional action would have been taken had the significance of the inspection finding been known at that time.
-This is done to ensure that the significance of the finding is applied to the appropriate period of time that is reflective of licensee performance, and NRC actions previously taken are reconsidered to determine what the appropriate action would have been if the new finding had been known at the time.
+The date used for consideration in the assessment program is defined in IMC 0305.
+This ensures that the minimum four-quarter time frame during which the inspection finding is considered in the assessment program starts at the beginning of the quarter of the date of completion of the onsite inspection which identified the finding.
+After final significance of an inspection finding is determined, the regional office shall refer back to the appropriate date to determine if any additional action would have been taken had the significance of the inspection finding been known at that time.
+This is done to ensure that the significance of the finding is applied to the appropriate period of time that is reflective of licensee performance, and NRC actions previously taken are reconsidered to determine what the appropriate action would have been if the significance of the new finding had been known at the time.

+03.05 Held Open Findings